-As a city, Cork retains a great deal of its historical and archaeological heritage, and there is no finer example of this than Cork City Gaol, a towering edifice situated just 2km north-west of Patrick's Street.
+As a city, Cork retains a great deal of its historical and archaeological heritage.
+There is no finer example of this than Cork City Gaol, a towering edifice situated just 2km north-west of Patrick's Street.
 Opened in 1824, the gaol was heralded as "the finest in three kingdoms", though inmates at the time might not have agreed.

 Located in the Sunday's Well area of Cork, Cork City Gaol is currently a museum and visitor attraction.
 Visitors can step back in time and witness what life would have been like for both prisoners and guards of Ireland's most famous gaol.
 Opened in 1824 to replace the old Gaol of Northgate Bridge it soon became seen as a marvel of architecture and a feat in logistics for its time.

-In its hay day of the 19th and early 20th Centauries, Cork City Gaol was home to some of Ireland's most notorious prisoners.
+In its heyday of the 19th and early 20th Centauries, Cork City Gaol was home to some of Ireland's most notorious prisoners.
 During the early 1800s, the gaol's walls housed many temporary prisoners before they were taken to convict ships bound for Australia.
 Later in the same century, the gaol's guests included Young Irelanders Derry Lane, Terence Bellew McManus, Ralph and Isaac Varian.
 In the 20th century, its most famous prisoners included Fenians James Mountaine and Brian Dillion and revolutionary nationalist Countess Markievicz.